-Varlilumab is in Phase 2 development for the treatment of colorectal cancer, metastatic melanoma, ovarian cancer, renal cell carcinoma, head and neck squamous cell carcinoma and glioblastoma.
+Varlilumab is in Phase 2 development for the treatment of colorectal cancer, ovarian cancer, renal cell carcinoma, head and neck squamous cell carcinoma and glioblastoma.
 The study is being conducted in collaboration with Bristol-Myers Squibb and their PD-1 immune checkpoint inhibitor, Opdivo® (nivolumab).

 For more information on the varlilumab program, view recent scientific presentations and publications.